 Meanwhile, make the cream cheese layer.

-Using an electric mixer, beat the cream cheese with the remaining 1/2 cup sugar until thoroughly mixed.
+Using an electric mixer, beat the cream cheese with the remaining 1/2 cup sugar and vanilla until thoroughly mixed.
 The cream cheese should be smooth and fluffy.

 Place a heaping teaspoon onto each triangle.
 (Center picture above.)